 While a full bath is often connected to the master suite, a true master bathroom goes beyond all four components, to include amenities such as double vanities, built-in shelving, whirlpool tub, walk-in shower, and more.

 What is a three-quarter bath?
 It usually includes a sink, toilet, and tub – or sink, toilet and shower.
 While not as luxurious as a full bath, three-quarter bathrooms still offer plenty of benefits without taking up as much space.
+These could be included near a guest bedroom or in a finished basement.

 If a space is advertised as having two bathrooms, the listing could be referring to one of those bathrooms that just contains a toilet or shower in the basement, so always double-check!
+Listings know exactly how to be misleading when it comes to the number of bathrooms or bedrooms in a home.

 No matter the size bathroom you have, when you rent you may think you have to live with your bathroom as-is.
 Well, there are some things you can do to jazz up your bathroom decor to give it a mini “remodel” without physically changing the bathroom what-so-ever.